Virtual Study Assistant: Student Guide

 Full screen or embedded mode

-When you use the AI Study Assistant inside ELMS-Canvas, you're in embedded mode.
+When you use the Virtual Study Assistant inside ELMS-Canvas, you're in embedded mode.
 You can create a bigger workspace by selecting the button above the chat to open it in a new window.
 You can also minimize or resize the window, this is helpful for phone or tablet users.
-If you want more room to chat with the AI Study Assistant, select the button that shows up after the intro message and just above the chat interface.
+If you want more room to chat with the Virtual Study Assistant, select the button that shows up after the intro message and just above the chat interface.

-That'll open AI Study Assistant in a new window.
+That'll open Virtual Study Assistant in a new window.
 You can set it up to full-screen using your browser.
 You can minimize the screen by selecting the double arrow icon in the top right.

 ""